jacomyal/domino.js/_content.md

 (module) -> updateProp -> event1, event2 -> hack1, hack2 -> event3, event4
 ```

-And even better: **when an event is about to be triggered twice or more, is is dispatched only once instead**.
+And even better: **when an event is about to be triggered twice or more, it is dispatched only once instead**.

 For example, the following chain: